When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 The next question revealed probably the biggest surprise of all…

-Just think of the implications for a sec – it is estimated that 160 million people in the United States are unchurched (if we define unchurched as attending church two or less times in a year.)
+Just think of the implications for a sec.
+It is estimated that 160 million people in the United States are unchurched (if we define unchurched as attending church fewer than 2 times a year.)

-You could do a quick survey in your church, speak to your newest members and ask them how they became involved in the life of your church and found Christ – the most common answer you’ll hear is that a friend or family member invited them.
+Do a quick survey, speak to your newest members and ask them how they became involved in the life of your church and found Christ and the most common answer you’ll hear is that a friend or family member invited them.

 However, despite all of this, the heartbreaking fact is that only 21% of active churchgoers invite anyone to church in the course of a year.